Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Nonlinear input-output stability analysis

 We then compare the Reynolds number dependence of these permissible forcing amplitudes.
 We compute the maximal value of $f_\Pi$ over $\delta$ such that Theorem \ref{thm:Liu2020PRE} is feasible:

 Similarly, we also define

 which maximize the permissible forcing amplitude determined from Theorems \ref{thm:Liu2020PRE} and \ref{thm:SOS} over all feasible $\delta$.
-Figure~\ref{fig:forcing_e_8910} compares $f_{c,\text{SOS}}$, $f_{c,\text{LMI}}$, and $f_{c,\Pi}$ over Re for estimating the permissible forcing amplitude below which the output norm is bounded as $\|\boldsymbol{y}_\tau(t)\|_{\mathcal{L}_\infty}\leq \delta$.
-The permissible forcing amplitude determined from three methods, including $f_{c,\text{SOS}}$ (SOS-based analysis), $f_{c,\text{LMI}}$ (LMI-based analysis), and $f_{c,\Pi}$ (simulations with bisection search), all decrease as Re increases, reflecting stricter constraints on forcing amplitude at higher $\mathrm{Re}$.
+Figure~\ref{fig:comprasion_M_delta} shows that $f_{c,\Pi}$ with $M = 40$ is slightly lower than that using $M=5$ random simulations, consistent with the trend in Fig.~\ref{fig:convergence}.
+This is because more simulations with random initial conditions will be more likely to reach the worst-case initial condition, leading to a lower permissible forcing amplitude $f_{c,\Pi}$.
+Using 400 logarithmically spaced points of $\delta$ will lead to a slightly larger $f_{c,\Pi}$ than that with 40 sample points of $\delta$ (Fig.~\ref{fig:comprasion_M_delta}), but they are still within the same order of magnitude.
+Figure~\ref{fig:forcing_e_8910} compares $f_{c,\text{SOS}}$, $f_{c,\text{LMI}}$, and $f_{c,\Pi}$ (with 40 logarithmically sampled $\delta$ and $M=40$) over Re for estimating the permissible forcing amplitude below which the output norm is bounded as $\|\boldsymbol{y}_\tau(t)\|_{\mathcal{L}_\infty}\leq \delta$.
+The permissible forcing amplitude determined from three methods, including $f_{c,\text{SOS}}$ (SOS-based analysis), $f_{c,\text{LMI}}$ (LMI-based analysis), and $f_{c,\Pi}$ (simulations with bisection search), all decreases as Re increases, reflecting stricter constraints on forcing amplitude at higher $\mathrm{Re}$.
 This trend aligns with the physical expectation that increased Re requires a smaller forcing amplitude to maintain the laminar state.
 For example, the onset of transition to turbulence in pipe flow experiments can be shifted from $\text{Re}=2000$ to $\text{Re}=13,000$ by reducing the inlet disturbance \citep{reynolds1883xxix}, and the critical Reynolds number at which transition to turbulence occurs is increasing as turbulence intensity decreases \citep{brandt2004transition,fransson2005transition,he2015transition,mathur2018temporal}.
 Moreover, Figure~\ref{fig:forcing_e_8910} shows that $f_{c,\text{LMI}}$ and $f_{c,\text{SOS}}$ are both lower than the permissible forcing amplitude $f_{c,\Pi}$ identified from bisection search for $\text{Re}\in[200,2000]$, which shows that our SSFG $\mathcal{L}_p$ stability theorem identifies a conservative permissible forcing amplitude yet consistent with numerical simulations.